Shonshyn/BS-Tools-for-Mappers/Geo Materials/README.md

 Anytime I mention "env pieces" I'm referring to game objects that are loaded in when a level is loaded, which can be affected with Environment Enhancement.

-All screenshots use the Billie environment with all of the env being removed, except for `BigSmokePS`, to show whether or not the material will be "corrupted" on the envs that do that to geo.
+All screenshots use the Billie environment with all of the env pieces being removed, except for `BigSmokePS`, to show whether or not the material will be "corrupted" on the envs that do that to geo.
 (See ["Corruption"](README.md#corruption))

 If a screenshot has any other env pieces/geo/game objects, it was done to show a certain type of effect that the material will have.
 For example, some shader keywords will cause any smoke to not be visible from behind the geo.
 In these cases, I likely threw in the `Clouds` env piece or something else to better demonstrate that.